 - Make More!
 This Chickpea Croutons Recipe doubles with ease.
 If making as a snack, I’ll double, but for a salad or soup, I make a single.

 - Accurate Oven Temperature: Knowing the temperature of your oven produces the best results in cooking and baking.
-I use and recommend this Oven Thermometer with an Air Probe for accurate oven temperature readings (this is an affiliate link).
+I use and recommend an external oven thermometer so I can adjust the oven as needed.

 Garlic Chickpea Croutons Recipe